The Black Collection

 This is the seal stamp of Serafino Vercellone (1824 - 1890), who was an important textile entrepreneur and civic leader from Sordevolo, a town in the Biellese region of Piedmont, northern Italy.
 He dedicated his life to expanding the family’s textile enterprise - Lanifici Vercellone - which operated from 1842 until his death.
 Serafino was not only an industrialist who imported machinery from Belgium, but also a social leader.
 He served as mayor of Sordevolo (1866–1880), and the president of the Banca Biellese.
 Between the 1860s and 1880s, he commissioned Palazzo Vercellone, a stately villa prominently overlooking Piazza XI Febbraio, the main square in Sordevolo.
 The Palazzo was both an industrial headquarters and a social statement: richly decorated interiors, professional furnishings, and expansive gardens demonstrated the Vercellone family’s ascent into the wealthier stratum of Italian industrial bourgeoisie.

-The owner of this stamp remains unidentified, but I acquired it for the beauty of the engraved knight in armor.
-The three ostrich feathers rising above the helmet indicate that it could have belonged to a Baron of the First French Empire (Napoleon I).
+The owner of this stamp remains unidentified, but I acquired it for the beauty of the finely engraved knight in armor.
+The three ostrich feathers rising above the helmet indicate that it could have belonged to a Baron of the First French Empire (Reign of Napoleon I).
 The shield itself is divided per fess: in chief, a bust of an armored knight; in base, three roundels.
-The engraving does not show tinctures, making the identification of the family difficult.
-A possibility is that the stamp might have been produced as a decorative piece without connection to an actual ennobled lineage.
+The engraving does not show tinctures, which makes the identification of the family even more difficult.
 Further research is required.

 This small seal stamp bears the arms of the Barde family, who were protestant merchants from Bordeaux.
 The engraving is rather unique, mainly because of the plume of feathers that rises from the coronet above the helmet.
 Such a design is unusual and beautiful The rest of the arms show a fruit-bearing tree with a radiant sun at the base, while the chief is decorated with a triangular pattern.
 The latin motto - Supeo Ut Prosim - translates to “I hope to be of use”.
 In the 17th and 18th century the Barde family was engaged in trade and finance.
 They were not noble and do not appear in the official Armorial Général de France (d’Hozier, 1696).
 However, bourgeois and Protestant families often used coronets in their heraldry unofficially, as a sign of aspiration or dignity, especially outside the strict control of royal heralds.
 Jean-René Barde, born in the Republic of Geneva, married with Jeanne Duret, daughter of Pierre Duret de la Plane.